195 Church Street, 13th Floor, New Haven, CT 06510

 Joseph J. Andriola is a member of the Professional Malpractice & Insurance Defense group at the firm.
-In this role, he handles a diverse caseload defending property and casualty claims, professional liability, insurance coverage issues, as well as automobile related litigation.
+He leads a team of talented litigators handling a diverse caseload defending property and casualty claims, professional liability, insurance coverage issues, as well as automobile related litigation.

-Attorney Andriola has extensive arbitration and trial experience and a record of successful verdicts.
+Joe has extensive arbitration and trial experience and a record of successful verdicts.
 His experience includes the defense of simple and complex litigation, involving monetary exposures ranging from thousands to multi-millions, pending before state and federal courts.
-Attorney Andriola has led the defense of multi-party actions involving general tort litigation, automobile accidents (including UM/UIM), and construction defects.
+Joe has led the defense of multi-party actions involving general tort litigation, automobile accidents (including UM/UIM), and construction defects.
 Additionally, defense matters include subrogation matters, products liability, and wrongful death Dram Shop suits.

 In his insurance coverage practice, he counsels insurers regarding claims arising under a broad range of policies: CGL, professional liability, E&O, liquor liability, homeowners, D&O, and excess/umbrella policies.
 For that reason, he is often called upon to represent insurers in the prosecution and defense of coverage litigation.
 Matters that include, for instance, declaratory judgment actions, bad faith claims and unfair trade and insurance practice claims.

-In his professional liability defense practice, Attorney Andriola defends actions concerning management liability and employment practices liability against directors & officers of community associations and property management companies, non-profit organizations, and for-profit business entities.
+In his professional liability defense practice, Joe defends actions concerning management liability and employment practices liability against directors & officers of community associations and property management companies, non-profit organizations, and for-profit business entities.

-Attorney Andriola is a member of the Connecticut, New London County and New York County Bar Associations; New York County Lawyers Association; The Association of Trial Lawyers of America; and Connecticut Trial Lawyers Association.
-Attorney Andriola graduated cum laude from Boston College and received his J.D. from Pepperdine University School of Law.
-He is admitted to practice in Connecticut and New York as well as before the U.S. District court, Southern and Eastern Districts of New York, and Connecticut.
+Joe is a member of the Connecticut, New London County and New York County Bar Associations; New York County Lawyers Association; The Association of Trial Lawyers of America; and Connecticut Trial Lawyers Association.
+Joe graduated cum laude from Boston College and received his J.D. from Pepperdine University School of Law.
+He is admitted to practice in Connecticut and New York as well as before the U.S. District Court, Southern and Eastern Districts of New York, and Connecticut.

 - American Association for Justice